Located on a remote mesa in New Mexico, at Los Alamos over 6.000 scientists and support personnel worked to design and build the atomic bombs.

 Visiting Los Alamos

 While there is currently no public access to the Department of Energy (DOE) facilities listed above, walking tours are available in the town of Los Alamos.
-Download this brochure (PDF, 4.28 MB) to learn more about visiting the Los Alamos sites,the Los Alamos town site walking tour, and the DOE facilities.
-The Los Alamos Unit Visitor Center is open daily.
+Stop by the Los Alamos Unit Visitor Center to chat with park rangers about current park events.

 Directions & Transportation